 Colley spent six years with the 82nd Airborne Division and 15 years with the Army Special Forces; he served in the Gulf War and Somalia.
 His wife is also a veteran, and his son is currently serving with the Army in Afghanistan.
 Colley shared the lifelong dream of business ownership with his father who recently died, and plans to involve his son in the business after his return from deployment.

 Military.com recently conducted a Q/A session with Sgt.
-Colley as well as Mary Kennedy Thompson, Chairwoman of the IFA's VetFran Committee and President of Mr. Rooter.
-For more details on Boost a Hero program, and to make a donation, visit boostahero.com.
+Colley as well as Mary Kennedy Thompson, chairwoman of the International Franchise Association's VetFran Committee and president of Mr. Rooter.
+For more details on the Boost a Hero program or to donate, visit boostahero.com.

 Military.com: Sgt.
 Colley, can you give us a brief recap of your Army career, and how the military has shaped your life?

-Military.com: Captain Thompson, we understand you are a veteran as well.
+Military.com: Capt.
+Thompson, we understand you are a veteran as well.
 Can you talk a bit about your military background, and what led you to become involved with franchising?